atrium — Docs

 wing

-Manage wings — room groups within the active workspace.
+Manage wings — room groups within the active project.
 A room belongs to exactly one wing; the tab bar shows only the active wing's rooms.
 Removing a wing moves its rooms to the default wing rather than closing them.
 All but list require the app UI.

 atrium wing list